Chris-Barnard/test-first-recipe-box/README.md

 ### Build to gh-pages

 This is kind of complicated...
 We will first create a clone with an orphaned branch named gh-pages `git clone https://github.com/Chris-Barnard/test-first-recipe-box.git` `git checkout --orphan gh-pages`, then install all our dependencies `npm install`.
-Next we will eject the create-react-app script in this clone `npm run eject` so we can edit the webpack config to change our public dir from '/' to '/<project name>' `./config/webpack.prod.js.
-Finally we can run our build script `npm run build`. by cb
+Next we will eject the create-react-app script in this clone `npm run eject` so we can edit the webpack config to change our public dir from '/' to '/test-first-recipe-box/' `./config/webpack.prod.js`.
+Finally we can run our build script `npm run build`.

+<i>by cb</i>

 ### Import a Component